Marcano-Pannuto-ERSP/redboard_artemia/README.md

 - Temperature/pressure sensor ([datasheet](https://cdn-shop.adafruit.com/datasheets/BST-BMP280-DS001-11.pdf))

 The RTC, flash, and temperature/pressure sensor use SPI to communicate.
-The photoresistor uses the redboard's ADC.
+The photoresistor uses the redboard's ADC (pin 16).
 The microphone uses PDM.

 For the SPI CS lines:
  *   SPI_CS_0 - pin 11 (Flash)